daniel-chiriac/LastFmIntegration-MVVMExampleApp/README.md

 To just run the app, install the apk in the release directory.

+**TODO**
+  - Add pagination support - currently shows just the first 50 items in a search;

 **About the project**

 This is my first app I wrote using android databinding and the MVVM pattern.